Become an educator!

 - Graduates approximately 400 teachers per year

-- Ranked 1st of Top 50 Alma Maters by Total Number of National Board Certified Teachers for 2020 - fifth consecutive year
+- Ranked 1st of Top 50 Alma Maters by Total Number of National Board Certified Teachers for 2022 - seventh consecutive year

 - Almost all 100 counties in North Carolina employ an RCOE teacher or administrator

 - The Mathematics and Science Education Center offers thousands of materials for pre-service and in-service teachers to use in their classrooms, increasing the engagement and interactivity of STEM lessons across the region

 - Dr. Kindel Nash, Spangler Distinguished Professor of Early Childhood Literacy, was named the 2022 Early Literacy Teacher Educator of the Year by the National Council of Teachers of English Early Childhood Education Assembly.